Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • credential prompts

-LinkShield helps teams collect the connective tissue between those URLs so blocking decisions are based on clusters, not one-off strings.
-That is how you keep an evasive campaign from simply resurfacing one subdomain later.
+LinkShield helps teams connect those dots so blocking decisions are based on clusters, not one-off strings.
+That is a much better way to deal with campaigns built to keep resurfacing.